bonsai-rx/docs/articles/reactive-delaysubscription.md

 ### Examples

-Use `DelaySubscription` to delay initialization of an observable sequence.
+Use `DelaySubscription` to postpone initialization of an observable sequence.

 :::workflow
 ![DelaySubscription Example](../workflows/reactive-delaysubscription-example.bonsai)